vis-opt-group/PEC/README.md

 * cuda11.1

 ### Testing
-* Prepare the data and put it in the specified folder #Input
+* Prepare the data and put it in './Input/'
 * Choose a specific model as needed (difficult.pt, medium.pt or easy.pt)
-* Run "test.py"
+* Run "PEC.py"

 ## Results on Low-light Image Enhancement
 <img src="Figs/LLIE_1.png" width="900px"/>